 And remember about reusable water bottles!

-And it goes without saying that you are very unlikely to go through your vacation without a single bruise, scraped knee, or some other need for a first aid kit.
+It goes without saying that you are very unlikely to go through your vacation without a single bruise, scraped knee, or some other need for a first aid kit.
 So make sure you pack that as well.
-I also always pack some fever reducing medicine for my kids and my husband and me.
+I also always pack some fever reducing medicine for my kids, my husband and me.
 It will take a lot of stress away if you need it when you are away from home.